 Vue

-In this guide you will learn how to add authentication to your Vue application using the Hanko custom element.
+In this guide you will learn how to use the hanko-elements web components to add authentication and a user profile to your Vue application.

 Install dependencies